Parents & Families

 Choosing a Location

 At Northeast College of Health Sciences, student life is about more than academics - it's about thriving as a whole person.
-Your passion for healing and helping others finds a home here, where you'll collaborate with dedicated faculty, staff, and peers who share your drive.
-Through mentorship, clubs, leadership opportunities, and community events, you'll build lasting connections and grow both personally and professionally.
-Our campus offers state-of-the-art facilities, wellness resources, and a vibrant student community that supports your success in and out of the classroom.
-Whether you're studying in Seneca Falls, Long Island, or online, you'll live, learn, and lead as part of the #NortheastBlue community.
+Students find a home here, collaborating with dedicated faculty, staff and peers who share your drive.
+Through mentorship, clubs, leadership opportunities and community events, they'll build lasting connections and grow both personally and professionally.
+Our campus offers state-of-the-art facilities, wellness resources and a vibrant student community that supports success in and out of the classroom.
+Whether studying in Seneca Falls, Long Island, or online, every student will live, learn and lead as part of the #NortheastBlue community.

 Learn more about our Values & Belonging.